Hacking on Gitea

 for more information.

 Once you’re happy with your changes, push them up and open a pull request.
-It is recommended that you allow Gitea Managers and Owners to modify your PR branches as we will need to update it to master before merging and/or may be able to help fix issues directly.
+It is recommended that you allow Gitea Managers and Owners to modify your PR branches as we will need to update it to main before merging and/or may be able to help fix issues directly.

 Any PR requires two approvals from the Gitea maintainers and needs to pass the

-continous integration.
+continuous integration.
 Take a look at our

 If you need more help pop on to Discord #Develop and chat there.